alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-drugs-and-medicines.markdown

 You should get a decision within 16 weeks.

 [SME question: How much does this licence cost?
-Whar can they do if they haven't got a decision after 16 weeks?]
+Whar can they do if they haven't got a decision after 16 weeks?
+How lomng is this licence valid for?]

 ###Apply for a National Drugs control System export licence
 {:#apply-export-licence}